Current majority government:

 PEI passed legislation in July 2019 banning plastic bags.
 (14)

 The current Progressive Conservative premier has called climate change “the seminal issue of our time”.
-This government is the first time that the Green Party has been the official opposition in provincial politics in Canada.
 (15)

 The fragile sandstone shoreline is subject to immense coastal erosion following rising sea levels, which in PEI are already up 36 cm over the past century.
 (16)